google/certificate-transparency-community-site/docs/google/known-logs.md

 Contact: google-ct-logs@googlegroups.com
 </pre>

-Daedalus is not trusted by Chrome.
+Daedalus is not trusted by CT-enforcing user agents such as Chrome.
 It only logs certificates that have expired.
 See the
 [announcement post](https://groups.google.com/forum/#!topic/certificate-transparency/GUgWzCSN30I).